Opportunities for Everyone

 6. STEM Ambassadors

 Sign up to the UK's largest science ambassador scheme and keep up to date with schools opportunities across the region.
-To make things as convenient as possible, we've partnered with the regional STEM Ambo hub to offer induction sessions right here on campus.
+To make things as convenient as possible, we've partnered with the regional STEM Ambassador hub to offer induction sessions right here on campus.

 7. Schools outreach